JosephDoun/msi2slstr-datagen/README.md

 # s2lstr-datagen:
 ## data generator scripted workflow for the generation of the s2lstr dataset

+This script uses the OData API of the [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu).
+For using it, you will need to create a free account and provide the credentials as environmental variables as described in help-docs, during script execution or globally.

 ```shell
 s2lstr-datagen.sh script usage help -- intended for bash shell